 For the initial Launch prompt, you should be able to click “OK” to be taken to the Schedule an Integration page.
 Once on the Schedule page, use the Create Integration Attachment option to upload your EIB spreadsheet xml file into Workday.
 To validate the file, you will also need to check the Validate File Only box and we recommend checking the Add Errors to Attachment box as well.

 Next, on the View Background Process page, click the refresh button until the file fully loads.
 If there are issues with the file, you will see a status of ‘Completed With Errors’ in the status field.
 If your file was successful validated, you will see a status of ‘Completed’.

 To review the error report for the load, scroll down to the executive summary section and open the Attachment with Failure Details to review.

 You will need to review the error details and make adjustments to the EIB spreadsheet template.
 You should repeat the process of validating until you are able to load the file with no errors.
 Error handling and interpreting the error report can be challenging and vary EIB to EIB.

 - Once the file is validated, repeat the loading process one last time with the same Schedule settings, except you will want to leave the “Validate Only” box unchecked.

-- During this final load you should receive a status of ‘Complete’ and ‘All Records Loaded Successfully!!’ in the executive summary section.
+- During this final load you should receive a status of ‘Complete’ and ‘All Records Loaded Successfully!!’ in the Execution Summary section.